stranerd/greep-api/README.md

 # clone project
 $ git clone https://github.com/stranerd/greep-api

-# setup git hooks
-$ npx husky@8 install

 # create symbolic links for common types
 $ make link-commons

-# install dependencies for all ervices
+# install dependencies for all services
-$ make install-all
+$ pnpm i

 # copy env.example.json to env.json & fill in all env values in env.json or reach out to admin to get a valid set on environment values
 $ cp env.example.json env.json